 - To overstate: Thaw the turkey in the fridge.

 - As long as you don’t stuff it you’ll be eating some time around 9:00 pm.
 Just another really good reason why you should write yourself a note to take that sixteen pound frozen bird out of the freezer four days before you need it.
-If you are reading this article on December 21, START THAWING YOUR TURKEY IN THE FRIDGE TODAY.
+If you are reading this article on October 5 and you are serving it on October 6 or 7th or 8th, START THAWING YOUR TURKEY IN THE FRIDGE TODAY.